catalyst-cloud/catalystcloud-docs/source/kubernetes/private-cluster.rst

 As a security best practice, isolating Kubernetes clusters from internet access is one of the most desired features for enterprise users.
-On Catalyst Cloud, all the public templates after our Beta relase (from 10 September, 2019) will create private clusters by default.
+On Catalyst Cloud, all the public templates after our Beta release (from 10 September, 2019) will create private clusters by default.

 ***************************************
 Controlling levels of cluster isolation